Hồ Tấn Quyền

 Hồ Tấn Quyền (1 November 1927 – 1 November 1963), was a senior navy officer of the Republic of Vietnam Navy with the rank of Navy Colonel.
 He came from the first class at the Naval Officers School, which was taken over by the Government of Vietnam and established from the French Naval facility transferred to the Vietnamese Navy located in a province in the Central Coast of Vietnam.
-He was the third Commander of the Navy from August 1959 until his assassination on November 1, 1963.
+He was the third Commander of the Republic of Vietnam Navy from August 1959 until his assassination on November 1, 1963.
+He with Lê Quang Tung (Commander of the Army of the Republic of Vietnam Special Forces) were loyalist commanders of Ngo Dinh Diem.

 Biography and military career

 He was born on 1 November 1927 in Hải Châu, Đà Nẵng, into a Confucian family.
 His designated birthplace is in Kim Long, Hương Trà district, Thừa Thiên province.
 In 1947 he graduated from the French program at Quoc Hoc Khai Dinh Hue High School with a full Baccalaureate degree (Part II).
 In August of the same year, he entered the Merchant Marine School.
 In December 1948, he graduated as a Marine Captain, serving in this profession until joining the army.